Epipelagic Langlands parameters and L-packets for unitary groups: Introduction

 \subsection{Acknowledgments}

 We thank Tasho Kaletha for his encouragement to write up this paper.
 We are also grateful to Tasho, Mark Reeder, and Beth Romano for helpful discussions.
-This document benefited from comments and corrections by Tasho Kaletha, Paul Levy, and Beth Romano.
-During the writing of this paper, TF was supported by an NSF Graduate Fellowship.
+This document benefited from comments and corrections by Tasho Kaletha, Paul Levy, Beth Romano, and the anonymous referee.
+During the preparation of this paper, TF was supported by an NSF Graduate Fellowship..